-- (1) A person in charge of hives must not move, remove or interfere with any testing material or equipment placed in a hive by an authorised officer as part of surveillance for Varroa mite. - (2) An authorised officer or qualified pest controller is authorised to collect and move bees or a Varroa mite carrier for the purpose of undertaking diagnostic testing or any other testing. - (3) An authorised officer is authorised to destroy bees in the process of undertaking testing that is a surveillance action. - (4) In this clause, a Varroa mite carrier includes:
+(1) A person in charge of hives must not move, remove or interfere with any testing material or equipment placed in a hive by an authorised officer as part of surveillance for Varroa mite.

+- (2) An authorised officer or qualified pest controller is authorised to collect and move dead bees or a Varroa mite carrier for the purpose of undertaking diagnostic testing or any other testing. - (3) Any dead bees or Varroa mite carrier that is moved for the purposes of (2) must be double bagged or wrapped in a way that does not allow contact with bees and remains in that state until it reaches the place where the diagnostic testing or other testing is to be carried out. - (4) An authorised officer is authorised to destroy bees in the process of undertaking testing that is a surveillance action. - (5) In this clause, a Varroa mite carrier includes: - (a) apiary equipment, - (b) an apiary product, and - (c) a hive.
-- (a) bees,

-- (b) apiary equipment,

-- (c) an apiary product, and

-- (d) a hive.